-This report consists of a bush fire assessment for the proposed classroom building and upgrade to vehicular access at Lot 7 DP 1227293, St Columba's Catholic College, 168 Hawkesbury Road Springwood.
+This report consists of a bush fire assessment for the proposed relocated building and permitted clearance within C2 zone at Lot 7 DP 1227293, St Columba's Catholic College, 168 Hawkesbury Road Springwood.
 The report concludes that the proposed development is on designated bushfire prone land and the legislative requirements for development in bushfire prone areas are applicable.